heptarch/heptarch.github.io/drafts/demon.md

 magnetised fluids."

 He must restrain himself from laughing at the absurdity.
 "Ah, in what connection?
-And how, forgive me, could you possibly get access to the necessary equipment?"
+And how, forgive me, could you possibly, that is, get access to the necessary equipment?"

 "I am employed by the London Pneumatic Despatch Company to do this, and